 Another extremely useful Spanish app can be found at VidaLingua.
 I love this app because it has a dictionary, useful phrases, verbs and their conjugations, and a translator tool.
 Also you can even take a quiz to test your abilities!
 It is free and is fantastic.
 Just click on the link to download from your computer, OR type in VidaLingua into your cell phone app store search engine.

 These apps make it almost imperative that you buy an international data plan when you go to Spain.
-It will come in so handy, because someone can type their sentence in Spanish for you and the translator will translate it into English.
+It will come in so handy, because someone can type or say their sentence in Spanish for you and the translator will translate it into English.
 If you can afford the data plan, this is a great Camino trip planning dilemma solved.
 But I am an internet device junky, so do what is best for you!

 Siesta time and how it affects ones ability to get food when one is extremely tired and hungry can be an ongoing challenge!
 Please read this section carefully as it is one of my most important Camino trip planning suggestions.